 We keep an eye on the KPI’s to monitor if the ad is performing poorly, average or great.

-If the ad is meeting the minimum requirements of KPI, we keep the ad on and let itself optimise.
+If the ad is meeting the minimum requirements of KPI, we keep the ad on and let itself optimize.

 The audience reached ratio, and first-time impression ratio is some of the crucial metrics you want to keep in mind while scaling.
 The potential of any ad set to scale depends on if it’s able to reach new audiences each day rather than showing to the same audience over and over.